w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 $ scripts/deploy.sh
 ```

+> NOTE: Certain steps of the process may hang, however the scripts are idempotent
+> so you simply need to re-run them and

-When the deployment and configuration is completed, you should see something
+When the deployment and configuration is completed, you should see some
-output that looks like what's below and you are able to find the validator’s
+output that looks like what's below.
+You are able to find the validator’s
 session keys by searching for "show rotateKeys output".

 ```